salesforcecli/plugin-data/messages/soql.query.md

 Query ID: %s
 Query is in progress.

-Run "data query resume -i %s -o %s" to get the latest status and results.
+Run "sf data query resume -i %s -o %s" to get the latest status and results.